cjdbarlow/Part-One/evidence-based_medicine.md

 ### What is Evidence-Based Medicine?

-* Evidence-based medicine (EBM) is **"the conscientious, explicit, and judicious use and appraisal of current best evidence in making decisions about the care of individual patients."**[^1]
+* Evidence-based medicine (EBM) is **"the conscientious, explicit, and judicious use and appraisal of current best evidence in making decisions about the care of individual patients."**
 * The purpose of EBM is to provide a framework for acquiring knowledge and making optimal decisions around medical care.
-It means integrating **individual clinical expertise with the best available external clinical evidence** from systematic research."[^2]
+It means integrating **individual clinical expertise with the best available external clinical evidence** from systematic research."

-There are five stages of EBM [^1]:
+There are five stages of EBM:
 1. Ask an answerable question
 2. Search
 3. Critically appraise the evidence